• Skip to primary navigation

 Slathering delicious pumpkin butter on the biscuit tower served in a white plate

-• Note cooking time may need to be adjusted due to variation in moisture content in pumpkin puree.
-The more moisture, the longer the cook time.
+• Moisture Content: Note cooking time may need to be adjusted due to variations in moisture content in pumpkin puree.
+The more moisture, the longer the cooking time.
 I find homemade pumpkin puree to have more moisture than canned.

 Slathering delicious pumpkin butter on the biscuit tower served in a white plate